yagajs/workshop-docker-geo-basics-booklet/README.md

 ## Scaling

-Prefer using a Reverse-Proxy like NGINX as gateway for your requests.
-You can scale NGINX easily.
+Prefer using a Reverse-Proxy like [Traefik](https://traefik.io/) as gateway for your requests.
 If you want to provide multiple cached-layers: create one MapProxy for each layer.
 Keep in mind that you are building **micro**-services with Docker!
 You should use this concept for all the other images, too.
 Scaling of micro-services is only reasonable possible if you have metrics, so collect them!
-Docker has a build-in ability to scale over multiple physical instances with Docker Swarm.
+Docker has a build-in ability to scale over multiple physical instances with Docker Swarm or even better with Kubernetes.

 ## Appendix: List of useful docker commands